Synopsys

 Acquisition in 2016

-WinterLogicn is the technology leader in fault simulation used in automotive, safety and security environments for the design and verification of advanced system on chips (SoCs).
+WinterLogic is a technology leader specializing in fault simulation software, primarily serving the automotive, safety-critical, and security sectors.
+Its solutions are instrumental in the design and verification of advanced System-on-Chips (SoCs) within these industries.

 RSoft Design Group